HaruNashii/HaruRice/README.md

 **you will need to use the "systemd" i your don't use you can easily modify the script to work**

+**this scripts uses the "GNU Core Utilities" such as "mv" "cp" "mkdir" "chmod" if your distro don't have it will not work**

 **you will need the "GIT" "base-devel" "dbus" "flatpak" to clone the repository and compile the tyy-clock"** **you can install it with the following command in your terminal**